grecosalvatore/DriftLensDemo/README.md

 *DriftLens* is an **unsupervised drift detection** framework for deep learning classifiers on unstructured data.
-The Demo has been published in the proceedings of the 2024 IEEE International Conference on Big Data (Big Data 2021).

 This repo contains the code for the DriftLens tool, a web application that allows users to run controlled drift experiments on pre-uploaded use cases or run drift detection on user-provided data.

+The Demo has been presented in the following demo paper:

 [DriftLens: A Concept Drift Detection Tool](https://openproceedings.org/2024/conf/edbt/paper-239.pdf) **(Greco et al., 2024, Proceedings of the
 27th International Conference on Extending Database Technology EDBT)**